Dan Buckingham: International wheelchair rugby

-Dan first made the New Zealand team in 2001, playing a 5 test series against Australia for the Chris Handy Cup, held in Christchurch.
+Buckingham first made the New Zealand team in 2001, playing a five-test series against Australia for the Chris Handy Cup in Christchurch.

-He has competed in four World Championships: Gothenburg 2002, Christchurch 2006, Vancouver 2010 and Odense 2014.
-He was part of the team that won Silver at the Christchurch 2006 World Championships; the Wheel Blacks lost to the US in the final.
+He has competed in four world championships: Gothenburg 2002, Christchurch 2006, Vancouver 2010 and Odense 2014.
+He was part of the team that won silver at the 2006 World Championships, losing to the United States in the final.

-He competed as part of the Wheel Blacks in the Athens 2004 Paralympic Games where they won the gold medal, as well as the Beijing 2008 Paralympic Games where they finished 5th.

-Dan captained the Wheel Blacks from 2007 - 2013, and again from 2015 - 2016.
+Buckingham competed as part of the Wheel Blacks at the 2004 Paralympic Games in Athens, where they won the gold medal, as well as the 2008 Paralympic Games in Beijing, where they finished fifth.
+He captained the Wheel Blacks from 2007 to 2013, and again from 2015 to 2016.

-Dan has also competed for domestic clubs internationally, including Victoria in Australia, Denver and Lakeshore in the US, and Quebec in Canada.
+Buckingham has also competed for domestic clubs internationally, including Victoria in Australia, Denver and Lakeshore in the US, and Quebec in Canada.

-Education

-Dan attended boarding school at St Kevin's College in Oamaru from 1994 to 1996, before changing to Verdon College for his final two years from 1997 to 1998.

-In 1999 he began studying to be a Surveyor through Otago University, but his studies were cut short when he broke his neck playing rugby in August of that year.

-He returned to Otago and completed a Certificate in Fitness Management.

-In 2003 Dan began a Bachelor of Arts at the University of Canterbury.
-He studied part-time while training and competing internationally in wheelchair rugby, and completed the degree at the end of 2006.